You get what you tolerate.

 Recently we hosted a webinar on how to increase engagement during team meetings, and we asked people who registered about the number one meeting engagement problem they hoped we could help solve.

-Several registrants asked about how to deal with the person who won’t stop talking and makes it hard for anyone else to get a word in and dominates the group.
+Several registrants asked about how to deal with the person who won’t stop talking, making it hard for anyone else to get a word in.
 Several others asked about how to get people to show up on time, or even to show up at all.

 I shared some specific techniques for helping with these situations in the webinar, but as more and more of these replies kept coming in, I couldn’t help but hear that adage echo in the back of my head.